LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

    .. c:member:: void* content

-      Pointer to the solver-specific member data.
+      Implementation-dependent data containing the description and actual data of the nonlinear solver.

-   .. c:member:: SUNNonlinearSolver_Ops ops
+   .. c:member:: struct _generic_SUNNonlinearSolver_Ops* ops

-      Structure of function pointers (vtable) to an implementations of the nonlinear solver operations.

-.. c:type:: struct _generic_SUNNonlinearSolver_Ops *SUNNonlinearSolver_Ops

-   A pointer to a :c:struct:`_generic_SUNNonlinearSolver_Ops` structure.
+      A virtual table of nonlinear solver operations provided by a specific implementation.

+The ``_generic_SUNNonlinearSolver_Ops`` structure is defined as

 .. c:struct:: _generic_SUNNonlinearSolver_Ops